LeMei/CausalNlp-ReadingGroup/BACKGROUND.md

 LLMs tailer responses for desesired IP and undesired IP

 the causlality between culture background and response for LLMs.
-Is the users' ip address cause different responses? response bias cause by culture background
+Is the users' ip address cause different responses? (why it happens), interpretion response bias cause by culture background

+causal discovery of category (people group) known by LLMs counter-fact on category

+1. improve causal reasoning